robertwayne/template-axum-htmx-tailwind/README.md

 ## Getting Started

-_This template is an experimental template that I use as a base for my personal projects.
+_This is an experimental template that I use as a base for my personal projects.
 There are a lot of opinionated and probably controversial design choices that I've made here.
-I cannot recommend using this template for your own projects if you're new to Rust.__
+I cannot recommend using this template for your own projects if you're new to Rust._

 ## Notes